 Mopeds and scooters drivers must be at least 16 years old; some other categories of motorbike may only be driven from age 17 and some from age 18.

-To learn to drive a two-wheeler, first apply for a provisional driving licence and complete a compulsory basic training (CBT) course in order to validate it.
+To learn to drive a two-wheeler, first apply for a provisional driving licence and complete a compulsory basic training (CBT) course in order to validate it within two years.
 L-plates must be attached to the bike during the learning period.

 A theory and practical test must be passed to ride a moped or motorbike.

-- For information on getting a moped or motorbike licence: Click here
+- More information on getting a moped or motorbike licence from Gov.UK

 Replacing a Driving Licence

 In the case of a lost, stolen or damaged licence, a replacement can be applied for by telephone, by post or online.
+There is a charge for this service.
 If the licence is lost or stolen, the police should be informed.